ChicoState/UX-BlueConnect/phaseII/README.md

 ## Introduction

-After establishing a connection in Sprint I the main goal of Sprint II was getting multiple connections.
+After getting a device to connect to BlueConnect in Sprint I, the main goal of Sprint II is getting multiple devices to connect to BlueConnect.
 For Phase II a cognitive walkthrough will be done on a wireframe with the intentions of showing how a user can get multiple connections to the application.

 ## Methods